 We understand that truck accidents don’t operate on a nine-to-five basis, so our firm doesn’t either.
 Our legal team is available 24 hours a day, 7 days a week to speak with you about your accident and help you obtain the answers you have about a potential personal injury claim.

-If you’re suffering the aftermath of a truck accident in Mesquite, Texas or Salt Lake City, Utah, the team of personal injury attorneys at Fielding Law are standing by to speak with you about your accident and provide the quality representation you need and deserve in order to obtain as favorable an outcome as possible.
+If you’re suffering the aftermath of a truck or semi-truck accident in Mesquite, Texas or Salt Lake City, Utah, the team of personal injury attorneys at Fielding Law are standing by to speak with you about your accident and provide the quality representation you need and deserve in order to obtain as favorable an outcome as possible.

 Our legal team understands that after a truck accident, you don’t have the time or energy to think about a personal injury claim—that’s why we take the burden off of your shoulders and perform the legwork needed to obtain the compensation you deserve.
 When you entrust your case to a Fielding Law attorney, you can leave the work to us and focus on what’s most important after a truck accident—healing.
 Our consultations are absolutely free, so you have nothing to lose by speaking to an attorney about your accident.
 Don’t wait until it is too late to obtain the justice you deserve for the accident you never should have been involved in; to speak with a member of our legal team, fill out an online case evaluation form or give us a call today.